City Baking Guide

 Common Salt Lake City Baking Mistakes

-• Treating proof times as fixed even when dough volume rises earlier at altitude.
+• Treating proof times as fixed even when dough volume is clearly rising earlier than the recipe says.

-• Leaving sugar and chemical leavening untouched in recipes that already rise aggressively.
+• Leaving sugar and chemical leavening untouched in cakes and cookies that already look overly active.

-• Baking strictly by time instead of checking center set and structure several minutes earlier.
+• Baking strictly by time instead of checking center set and structure a few minutes early.

-• Changing flour, liquid, and leavening all at once, making it hard to isolate what helped.
+• Changing flour, liquid, and leavening together, which makes the next batch hard to diagnose.

 Salt Lake City High Altitude Baking Calculator